-Students will be expected to demonstrate knowledge and understanding of psychological concepts, theories, research studies, research methods and ethical issues.

-Apply psychological knowledge and understanding in a range of contexts to analyse, interpret and evaluate psychological concepts, theories, research studies and research methods Evaluate therapies and treatments including in terms of their appropriateness and effectiveness.
+Students will be expected to demonstrate knowledge and understanding of psychological concepts, theories, research studies, research methods and ethical issues whilst being able to apply psychological knowledge to a range of contexts.
+Students will learn how to analyse, interpret and evaluate psychological concepts, theories, research studies and methods.